Benas09/FujitsuAC/README.md

 # FujitsuAC

 Fujitsu AC Wifi controller.

-FGLair app is not required, everything is local.
+This library reverse-engineers parts of the communication used by Fujitsu air conditioners, including those using the FGLair® mobile app.

+FGLair is a registered trademark of Fujitsu General Limited.
+This project is not affiliated with or endorsed by Fujitsu.
+FGLair® app is not required when using this integration - **everything runs local here**.

 Using this library you can control your Fujitsu AC through 4 pin socket dedicated to UTY-TFSXW1 wifi module.